-One of the most searched topics these days is the "Metaverse".
-From large banks such as HSBC, to important brands like Adidas, The Walking Dead and even Facebook, which has rebranded to "Meta", they are all betting on the immersive experiences brought by this new technology.
+One of the most searched topics for the past year or so is the "Metaverse."
+From large banks such as HSBC to important brands like Adidas, The Walking Dead, and of course Facebook, which is nor part of "Meta," they are all betting on the immersive experiences this new technology brings.

-However, and despite its great popularity, the concept of Metaverse remains very evasive for the majority of the population around the world.
-Partly, due to the misinformation and the belief that there is little security and regulation, such as KYC and AML, within that ecosystem.
+However, despite its great popularity, the concept of Metaverse still needs to be discovered by the majority of the population around the world.
+This is partly due to the misinformation and the belief that there is little security and regulation within that ecosystem, such as KYC and AML.

-In a nutshell, the metaverse refers to different virtual 3D reality spaces – online, of course –, where players can interact with each other through the use of virtual reality (VR) or augmented reality (RA) devices.
+In a nutshell, the Metaverse refers to different virtual 3D reality spaces – online, of course – where players can interact with each other through virtual reality (VR) or augmented reality (RA) devices.

-It is worth noting that although blockchain, crypto and NFTs can take the metaverse even further on its disruptive path, they are not 100% required.
-However, these technologies have been most used by large companies that are paving the way within the metaverse ecosystem.
+Although blockchain, crypto, and NFTs can take the Metaverse even further on its disruptive path, they are not 100% required.
+However, these technologies have been most used by large companies paving the way within the metaverse ecosystem.

 Part of the lands bought in the metaverse of "The Sandbox" belong to giants like Binance, Atari, The Walking Dead, Adidas, Bermuda State, HSBC and more.
 Source: The Sandbox.